How to make Word documents accessible

 - TalkBack (Android)

-NVDA is the most-used screen reader for Microsoft devices (WebAIM).
+NVDA is widely used on Microsoft devices (WebAIM).

-Council staff can download NVDA for free using the Software Centre.
+Council staff can download it from the Software Centre.
+You may need to contact ICT for access.

 Documents designed only for print

-If you publish a print-focused document online, you must:
+If you must publish a print-focused document online, you must:

-- provide an accessible version of the key information (such as an accessible Word document, webpage, or tagged PDF)
+- provide an accessible version of the content (for example, a web page, Word document or tagged PDF)

 Accessible standards and resources